-- 6. Even to the proposal to join forces with Culture Project and Blueprint for Accountability no responses were received despite the obvious common cause - 25.
+- 6. Even to the proposal to join forces with Culture Project and Blueprint for Accountability no responses were received despite the obvious common cause - 27.
 In June 2010, Dr. Cordero delivered a hardcopy of his two-part academic and business proposal by hand and by mail to Culture Project and Blueprint for Accountability in New York City.
 These are a parent organization and its main initiative, respectively, involved precisely in exposing government unaccountability.
-He submitted this proposal to the 22 members of Culture Project"s board of directors and to the main officers of Blueprint; to half of them he additionally sent the same file by email.
-It was reasonable to expect that people working on the same cause as he was would express interest in a proposal for joining forces, or at least show appreciation for advancing a common cause, or at the very least acknowledge receipt of a professionally prepared submission.
+He submitted this proposal to the 22 members of Culture Projects board of directors and to the main officers of Blueprint; to half of them he additionally sent the same file by email.
+St It was reasonable to expect that people working on the same cause as he was would express interest in a proposal for joining forces, or at least show appreciation for advancing a common cause, or at the very least acknowledge receipt of a professionally prepared submission.
 Yet, none appeared to respond, for no response was received.
 After Dr. Cordero sent a status-inquiring email, the president sent a curt reply in the negative on the flimsy ground that "your approach in contacting my board members was quite off putting to me".
-82 - 7.
-Four email accounts held with different Internet Service Providers stopped receiving emails the day after mass mailing an article on the evidence of concealment of assets by Then-Justice Nominee Judge Sotomayor and her cover-up of the bankruptcy fraud scheme - 26.
-After Judge Sotomayor's nomination on May 26, 2010, Dr. Cordero began mass emailing meticulously researched articles83 on the subject of her concealment of assets84 based on a
+So - 7.
+Four email accounts held with different Internet Service Providers stopped receiving emails the day after mass-emailing an article on the evidence of concealment of assets by Then-Justice Nominee Judge Sotomayor and her cover-up of the bankruptcy fraud scheme in DeLano - 28.
+After Judge Sotomayor's nomination on May 26, 2010, Dr. Cordero began mass-emailing